LPELLITTERI/pandas-challenge/README.md

 ###Design: Is your code well-organized and easy to read?
 ###Creativity: Did you take a unique or interesting approach to solving the problem?

+#Analysis

+###Based on the available data, charter schools tend to have smaller school sizes and budgets compared to district schools.
+However, charter schools generally have higher test scores in reading and math.
+It is important to note that there are many factors that can influence test scores, and the relationship between school size, budget, and test scores is complex.
+There is a direct corelation between school size and positive test scores across the board.
+Smaller schools perform better.